ev3rnub/CSC102_Week_2/README.md

 ## 09/21/2025:
 * 1. Added loading animation in css, added a div section for the loading anim, and javascript.
 * 2. Branched from main, to Proto.
+* 3. Changed font color and some file names.